GDjkhp/NoobGPT/index.md

 * `/help` Show music commands help page.

 ## Node.js Computer #1: Alpha Branch (Legacy) [NOT WORKING]
-Originally intended as an XP Leveling System under the codename "LevelUpLoser".
-This is now a legacy server that hosts my OpenAI generative AI and other commands written in Javascript.
+Originally intended as an XP Leveling System under the codename "LevelUpLoser" and previously hosts my OpenAI generative AI.
+This is now a legacy server that runs my other commands written in Javascript.
 I will migrate them to Python soon.
 ### Prefix: -
-* `-ask [prompt]` OpenAI GPT-3.5-Turbo (ChatGPT) chat completion.
-* `-gpt [prompt]` OpenAI GPT-3 text completion.
-* `-imagine [prompt]` OpenAI Dall-E image generation.
 * `-quote` Reply to a message to make it a quote.
 * `-ms` Play minesweeper.

 ## Python Computer #2: Beta Branch
 Collection of random and unique stuff I came up with, mostly games and useful tools.
 This is where I add new features regularly.
 ### Prefix: -
+* `-ask [prompt]` OpenAI GPT-3.5-Turbo (ChatGPT) chat completion.
+* `-gpt [prompt]` OpenAI gpt-3.5-turbo-instruct text completion.
+* `-imagine [prompt]` OpenAI Dall-E image generation.
 * `-bard [prompt]` [Google Bard](https://bard.google.com) chat completion.
 (Deprecated)
 * `-anime [query]` Search and watch Anime using [Gogoanime](https://gogoanimehd.io).
 * `-tv [query]` Search and watch TV shows and movies using [SFlix](https://sflix.se).